uche-inyama/SQL-ZOO/README.md

 2. Querying with constraints, using WHERE and wildcards ('%' and '_').
 3. Filtering and Sorting results, using ORDER BY & GROUP BY.
 4. Using aggregate functions, such as MAX, COUNT and MIN.
-5. Joining different tables with PRIMARY KEY and FOREIGN KEY.
+5. Joining different tables with PRIMARY KEY and FOREIGN KEY, although, these two terms were not used explicitly, in the exercise.
 6. Different ways of joining tables - INNER JOIN, LEFT JOIN, RIGHT JOIN and SELF JOIN.
 7. Querying tables that are joined.
 8. How to work with NULL.